frontiertower/towerbot/README.md

 - **Group Messages:** All messages processed for entity extraction and graph building
 - **Private Messages:** Direct processing with memory agent for conversational interactions
-- **Reply-based Continuation:** Command continuation for complex queries
 - **Session Management:** Conversation continuity across interactions
 - **Authentication:** Full three-tier validation for all private conversations

 If you use a command without context, TowerBot will prompt you for more information with an example.
+Commands must include context in the initial message - no reply-based continuation.

 ---